wenzel-lab/syringe-pumps-and-controller/2_syringe-pump.md

 ![](images/syringe-pump/carriage-mounted.jpg)

-Push the [linear rails][Linear motion rod 100mm]{Qty: 2} into the linear bearings in the [carriage] and insert them in the [back support - B][Back support - B], one into the left side and one to the right side.
-Make sure they insert into the holes properly and then push them through.
+Push the [linear rails][Linear motion rods]{Qty: 2} into the linear bearings in the [carriage] and insert them in the [back support - B][Back support - B], one into the left side and one to the right side.
+Make sure they are inserted into the holes properly and then push them through.
 Tighten the linear rails down on the back support - B.

 ![](images/syringe-pump/carriage-mounted_1.jpg)
 ![](images/syringe-pump/carriage-mounted_2.jpg)